 Who the Cops Work For

 Kelly Thomas was a homeless man diagnosed with schizophrenia who lived on the streets of Fullerton, California.
 He was known to frequent an alleyway near a swanky restaurant.
-The owner didn’t like that, and allegedly phoned in a fake 911 report that Thomas was vandalizing cars to get the LAPD on the scene to “take care” of the problem.
+The owner didn’t like that, and allegedly phoned in a fake 911 report that Thomas was vandalizing cars to get the Fullerton Police on the scene to “take care” of the problem.

 The cops did their job.
 The really cleaned up the stain of a homeless guy getting in the way of someone making money.